kerberos-io/agent/README.md

 - Password: `root`

 **_Please note that you change the username and password for a final installation, see [Configure with environment variables](#configure-with-environment-variables) below._**

-## Encryption

-You can encrypt your recordings and outgoing MQTT messages with your own AES and RSA keys by enabling the encryption settings.
-Once enabled all your recordings will be encrypted using AES-256-CBC and your symmetric key.
-You can either use the default `openssl` toolchain to decrypt the recordings with your AES key, as following:

-    openssl aes-256-cbc -d -md md5 -in encrypted.mp4 -out decrypted.mp4 -k your-key-96ab185xxxxxxxcxxxxxxxx6a59c62e8

-, and additionally you can decrypt a folder of recordings, using the Kerberos Agent binary as following:

-    go run main.go -action decrypt ./data/recordings your-key-96ab185xxxxxxxcxxxxxxxx6a59c62e8

-or for a single file:

-    go run main.go -action decrypt ./data/recordings/video.mp4 your-key-96ab185xxxxxxxcxxxxxxxx6a59c62e8

 ## Configure and persist with volume mounts